nlgranger/SeqTools/docs/tutorial.rst

 >>> len(y[1:-1])  # known without processing the array
 2

-When the requested index is not an integer or a slice, :func:`rmap` will delegates indexing to the inner data sequence:
+When the requested index is neither an integer nor a slice, :func:`rmap` will delegates indexing to the inner data sequence:

 >>> import numpy as np